John-Abbott-College/4A8-Notes/12_Milestones_3_and_4_help.md

 # Milestones 3 and 4 - Guide and Extra Info

+## Technical reminders
+* Parameterizing any data in your SQL statements prevents SQLInjection vulnerability.
+SQLInjection vulnerability is bad.
+* Select * is bad - why? assums a column order, exposes all columns (review the notes if this doesn't sound familiar)
+* You are switching the API to use a database because the user wants more scalability.
+They should be able to expect the API methods (except for the HomeBudget constructor to be the same per their perspective - behaviour, parameters, return values, exceptions
+* A story is only done when unit tests for it are complete and pass and the documentation of the public parts of the API are up to date
+* Dead code - comment it out and leave it around?
+Nope, you have version control to be able to go see it if you need it later.
+Commented out code causes clutter - cluttered code is more prone to bugs.
+Clean code is the way to go.
+* Milestone 3: all the unit tests should pass.
+Have a unit test where the two files are not the same?
+Check the XML files yourself.
+Is the difference the way the dates are expressed?
+Look below for info on Dates to see how to fix this.

 ## Professionalism reminders
 * Your team is as strong in the code as the person that is least comfortable in the code
 * A distracted teammate is frustrating.
 You want to work with people that are all there.